Scheduled Actions Overview

 Registry System

-The Scheduled Actions system uses an auto-generated registry to map action types to their handlers.
+The Scheduled Actions system uses an auto-generated registry (SCHEDULED_ACTIONS_REGISTRY) that maps themes to their handler registration modules:

 }